GSG-K3/next-js-workshop/Pages.md

 Next.js has a file-system based router built on the concept of pages, When a file is added to the pages directory it's automatically available as a route, The files inside the pages directory can be used to define most common patterns.

-pages is a direcotry but it's not like other direcotries
+pages is a directory but it's not like other directories

 ![pagess](https://user-images.githubusercontent.com/57558867/89291685-a6fe2000-d663-11ea-8549-3086c52c99a1.png)